 AVMI recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 AVMI is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

-AVMI is a systems integrator and managed service provider within the Audio Visual/Video Conferencing sector employing nearly 500 people, predominantly in the UK, and also in the USA, Hong Kong and Ireland with a turnover of £64.2m in the 2017/18 financial year.
+AVMI is a systems integrator and managed service provider within the Audio Visual/Video Conferencing sector employing over 500 people, predominantly in the UK, and also in the USA, Hong Kong and Ireland with a turnover of £82.6m in the 2018/19 financial year.

 The nature of our business requires that we work in conjunction with a range of suppliers such as distributors and original equipment manufacturers sourcing products from leading companies with a proven and established track record in the supply to the audio visual sector.